JST1703/scc/src/doc.md

 Used for MC or YN questions.
 Generates a sequence of numbers and a checksum, where the checksum can be wrong.

+##### nDigitComparer

+given two sequences of equal length, their checksums and a number x,returns true if the two sequences have a distance of exactly x and their checksums match, else returns false.

 ##### nextTenChecksum

 Given any sequence of digits, returns x, (where x + sum of sequence) % 10 === 0.